 For our controls products, a function block called KEB_CIA402_DriveControl is included in Combivis Studio 6.
 The function block includes all the necessary inputs to spin the motor and control through the various supported operating modes.

-On the drive side, Combivis includes a nice wizard with a graphical interface.
+Combivis includes a nice wizard with a graphical interface on the drive side.
 The graphical interface allows a user to see the current machine state the drive is in.
 The user can also give inputs through the software to progress the drive through the states.
 This is great for troubleshooting and basic start-ups.

 CiA 402 gives a machine builder flexibility.
-KEB offers a lot of compatible drive solutions for stepper, AC servos, and multi-axis applications.
-We also offer a lot of nice software tools to help with development and optimizing your machine.
+KEB offers many compatible drive solutions for stepper, AC servos, and multi-axis applications.
+We also offer software tools to help develop and optimize your machine.

 Are you interested in CiA402 or CoE drives?
-If so, contact a KEB engineer today to discuss our many CiA402 drive options.
+Complete the form below to connect with a KEB engineer today to discuss our CiA402 drive options.

 Let's Work Together